 Each custody situation is unique and must be carefully considered before a final verdict is made.
 When you work with an experienced child custody lawyer in Missouri, you can ensure that your attorney is advocating for your child’s best interests.

-Paternity may be unclear when the parents aren’t married, or when paternity is contested.
+Paternity may be unclear when the parents aren’t married or when paternity is contested.
 Proving paternity is critical in child custody cases if either parent desires for the child to have a continuing relationship with their father.

 At Haefner Law Office, we understand how delicate child custody can be.
 We know that the court’s decision can impact your life and the life of your child.
 As a result, we are committed to providing each one of our clients with dedicated and zealous legal representation throughout the case proceedings.

 We will help you gather important evidence that illustrates your case to the court, and we will passionately advocate for your parental rights under the law.
-You can be confident that you are being adequately represented with our office by your side, and that we will fight for the best outcome possible.
+You can be confident that you are being adequately represented with our office by your side and that we will fight for the best outcome possible.

 If you are involved in a child custody case or simply have questions about child custody laws in Missouri, don’t hesitate to reach out for a free phone consultation by calling (314) 200-6101.